yossadh/yossadh.github.io/_posts/2019-03-15-extract-pdb-sequence.md

 done
 ```

 Indeed this was the first version of my script.
 And it works for the PDB file I was working with.
 But lo and behold it broke when I used it for a colleague's PDB file.
 The problem is some PDB files have alternative conformation and the residue names become `AMET`, `BMET` and the like, so the dictionary lookup broke.
 This is easily fixed by replacing `awk` column extraction with `cut` character extraction instead.
-(PDB format is an ancient format and it is strict with column character.
+(PDB format is an ancient format and it is strict with column character count.
 This works in our favour)

 ```bash
 grep ^ATOM pdb_file | grep CA | cut -c 18-20